+To:

-SUBJECT: ADVERTISEMENT TO AMEND BOARD POLICY 5.40 STUDENT CONTROL
+AMENDMENT OF BOARD POLICY 5.40 STUDENT CONTROL

-That the Board approve advertisement to amend Board Policy 5.40 Student Control (Code of Student Conduct).
+That the Board approve amendment of Board Policy 5.40 Student Control (Code of Student Conduct).

-Revisions to the Code include:
+Revisions to the Code of Student Conduct include:

-- Addition of new language regarding bullying and harassment as it currently appears in Board Policy 5.321 - Addition of language regarding recent legislative changes in cyber-bullying to include bullying or harassment through access on both school and non-school locations regardless of the owner of the computer, system, or network - Addition to Section K. Tobacco: Possession and/or Use and Dispensing to include Electronic Cigarettes as required by SESIR (School Environmental Safety Incident Reporting) - Revision of wording regarding modifications of the Code for students with active Individual Education Plans and Section 504 modification plans - Formatting/Grammatical Changes
+Addition of new language regarding bullying and harassment as it currently appears in Board Policy 5.321

+Addition of language regarding recent legislative changes in cyber-bullying to include bullying or harassment through access on both school and non-school locations regardless of the owner of the computer, system, or network

+Addition to Section K. Tobacco: Possession and/or Use and Dispensing to include Electronic Cigarettes as required by SESIR (School Environmental Safety Incident Reporting)

+Revision of wording regarding modifications of the Code for students with active Individual Education Plans and Section 504 modification plans

+Formatting/Grammatical Changes